 If you’re an independent artist or musician, you might not have the budget to fund a full photoshoot for your latest release.
 Plus, with all the different channels and content that musicians create these days, you need fresh images for many situations: album designs, single covers, YouTube thumbnails, SoundCloud mixes... the list goes on.

 Thankfully, there are now online tools and apps that make the album design process quick and simple.
-One of those tools is Canva.
+One album cover makers is Canva.
 Canva is a free album artwork maker that lets you create incredible album covers for albums, podcasts, and music tracks in just a few minutes.
 You don’t need any graphic design experience.
 The design layouts are already created for you by professional designers, making it easy to create pro-quality designs.
 You can customize the fonts, colors, images, and filters to create images that reflect your artistic vision.

 Alternative ways to make your own album cover